eehakkin/rsync-backup/README.md

 On the btrfs and s3ql filesystems, hard linking is not needed and is therefore not used for disk usage minimisation.

+### **backup-nice**

+Run a backup command with idle I/O priority (whose impact on normal system activity should be zero), with an adjusted niceness (which affect process scheduling) and with minimized effect on file system cache.

 ### **backup-prepare**